How To Control Cherry Shrimp Population?

 You might know that cherry shrimp are social creatures like all other shrimp.
 So, you can not keep these shrimp alone in a tank.
 These shrimp tend to thrive in a colony.

-If you want to keep cherry shrimp in a small colony, the minimum number of shrimp should range from 4-10.
+If you want to keep cherry shrimp in a small colony, the minimum number of shrimp should range from 4 to 10.
 Depending on the tank size, you can keep multiple cherry shrimp together.

 In a 5-gallon tank, you can keep 8-10 cherry shrimp together.
 If you want to add more cherry shrimp, you should shift all shrimp to a bigger tank.
 The experts set a thumb rule of keeping 2-5 cherry shrimp per gallon.

-However, you must not make the mistake of keeping single cherry shrimp in a tank.
-Without any company, your cherry shrimp will constantly hide in corners, plants, and hideouts.
+However, you must not keep a single cherry shrimp in a tank.
+Without company, your cherry shrimp will constantly hide in corners, plants, and other hiding places.

 Owner: Kaz Brown